mythz/vuedesktop/README.md

 # vuedesktop

 A [Sharp Desktop App](https://sharpscript.net/sharp-apps/) created using the [vue-desktop](https://github.com/NetCoreTemplates/vue-desktop)
-Project template whose published  `/dist` is deployed to this repo where its Desktop App can be launched with the [app dotnet tool](https://docs.servicestack.net/netcore-windows-desktop) where it can be launched by:
+Project template whose published  `/dist` is deployed to this repo where its Desktop App can be launched with the [app dotnet tool](https://docs.servicestack.net/netcore-windows-desktop).

-The `app://` URL Scheme which can be launched via HTML Links:
+Where the `app://` [custom URL Scheme](https://sharpscript.net/sharp-apps/app-index) which can be launched via HTML Links:

 ### [app://mythz/vuedesktop](app://mythz/vuedesktop)